openforcefield/standards/docs/enhancement-proposals/off-ep-0005.md

 * The `nonperiodic_potential` attribute defaults to `Coulomb` indicating the Coulomb potential is to be used in non-periodic systems, though other functional forms are accepted.
 * The `exception_potential` attribute defaults to `Coulomb`, indicating the Coulomb potential is to be used for exceptions, though other functional forms are accepted.
 * We explicitly specify which self-consistent physical constants should be used.

-We leave these to future extensions:
-* We reserve the possibility of adding a `nonperiodic_potential` keyword at a future date should it become necessary to permit different choices for non-periodic systems
-* We reserve the possibility of adding specific keywords to specify reaction field potentials for `periodic_potential`

 ## Usage and Impact